es-shims/DisposableStack/README.md

 [![npm badge][npm-badge-png]][package-url]

-An ESnext spec-compliant `DisposableStack`, `Symbol.dispose`, and `Symbol.asyncDispose` shim/polyfill/replacement that works as far down as ES3.
+An ESnext spec-compliant `DisposableStack`, `AsyncDisposableStack`, `Symbol.dispose`, and `Symbol.asyncDispose` shim/polyfill/replacement that works as far down as ES3.

 Its root `auto` entrypoint also provides `SuppressedError`, via the [`suppressed-error`](https://npmjs.com/suppressed-error) package.

-In the future, this package will also provide `AsyncDisposableStack` and `Symbol.asyncDispose`, or whichever forms end up in stage 3.

 This package implements the [es-shim API](https://github.com/es-shims/api) “multi” interface.
 It works in an ES3-supported environment and complies with the proposed [spec](https://tc39.es/proposal-explicit-resource-management/).